wazuh/wazuh-documentation/source/deployment-options/installation_from_sources.rst

   .. group-tab:: Linux Yum

-    .. note:: CMake 3.12.4 is the minimal library version required to build the Wazuh agent solution.

     1. Install development tools and compilers.
 In Linux this can easily be done using your distribution's package manager: